 All messages, will be sent to the email address supplied in your request.
 If you have placed a request and haven't heard from us within 7 days, check your 'spam' first (our email may have ended up there) then let us know.

 You can update your email address from your the Interlibrary Loan system Account.
 See section ‘Communication Preferences’.
 Remember to click ‘Save changes’.

 By using the Interlibrary Loan system you agree to comply with Section 51-56c of the New Zealand Copyright Act 1994.
 You may not reproduce documents you receive or share with others.

 No more than one article may be obtained from one issue of one journal at a time, or two articles if they are on the same topic.

 Requests must be for research, private study, or teaching purposes only.

 Please remember to select your pickup location when placing your request.

-- If received electronically articles can be picked up as a PDF from within My Interloan, attached to your Interlibrary Loan Request.
+- If received electronically articles can be viewed as a PDF from within your Interlibrary Loan account, attached to your Interlibrary Loan Request.

 - Books and print articles will be sent through the internal mail.